-Policy: The College prohibits discrimination on the basis of a documented disability or perceived disability in the employment relationship, including job application procedures, hiring, advancement, discharge, compensation, job training, or other terms and conditions of employment.
-The College will not allow discrimination on the basis of a documented disability in the provision of services to employees, students or other individuals.
+Policy: The College prohibits discrimination based on a documented disability or perceived disability in the employment relationship, including job application procedures, hiring, advancement, discharge, compensation, job training, or other terms and conditions of employment.
+The College will not allow discrimination based on a documented disability in the provision of services to employees, students or other individuals.
 Tusculum will provide reasonable accommodation to qualified individuals with documented disabilities to ensure equal access and equal opportunities with regard to the programs and services offered by Tusculum College.
 The College will not allow discrimination against individuals who are associated with persons with disabilities.
 It is a violation of this policy to retaliate or harass an individual who files charges or participates in proceedings under this policy.